neurogym/neurogym/README.dev.md

 - Y = `minor` version: representing added functionality that is backwards compatible to previous versions
 - Z = `patch` version: representing backward compatible bug fixes were made of previous version

-Bumping the version conistently is done using [bump-my-version](https://callowayproject.github.io/bump-my-version/), which automatically updates all mentions of the current version throughout the package, as defined in the tool's [settings](.bumpversion.toml).
+Bumping the version consistently is done using [bump-my-version](https://callowayproject.github.io/bump-my-version/), which automatically updates all mentions of the current version throughout the package, as defined in the tool's [settings](.bumpversion.toml).
 Use `major`, `minor`, or `patch` as the version level in the following command to update the version: